TheBitFossil/AscentOfTheDragon/README.md

 # Ascent Of The Dragon (Student Project S4G Berlin)

-*2.5D Action Platformer made with the Godot Engine 3.4* Inspired by Bubble Bobble, the player has to trap the enemies so they can be killed.
-Those will drop shards which in return spawn key parts, hidden in the game world.
-When collecting all shards and keys, you can open and release your imprisoned friend and thus win the game.
+*2.5D Action Platformer made with the Godot Engine 3.4*/ Inspired by Bubble Bobble, the player has to trap the enemies so they can be killed./ Those will drop shards which in return spawn key parts, hidden in the game world./ When collecting all shards and keys, you can open and release your imprisoned friend/ and thus win the game.

 # Gameplay